World Athletics Day: Sports Do Not Waste Children’s Time… They Shape Their Life

 But every child needs physical activity.

-Even one hour of sports daily can improve:
+Even one hour of sports daily can improve the following:

 Children do not always open up through conversations.